Last chance to lock in current prices this weekend. Due to global events, some prices will increase from Monday 1st June 2026.

 When to Choose High Performance Primer

-We highly recommend that you choose this option if you are working on load-bearing horizontal surfaces that have joins e.g. OSB/Ply/MDF/Cement Board flooring or across transitions between shower trays and surrounding floors.
+We highly recommend that you choose this option if you are working on load-bearing horizontal surfaces that have joins e.g. OSB/Ply/MDF/Cement Board flooring, or across transitions between shower trays and surrounding floors.
 It also helps to strengthen concrete surfaces that have cracked, however the cracks should be repaired in advance.
 It’s also useful for bridging joins between boards in furniture and worktops.

 If you think you need High Performance Primer but haven’t got it in your kit, the products are also available to buy separately.